abmist/s2ci/README.md

 * CSS3

 ## Visit the site
-Due to some limitations of the platform used to deploy the project, it's better tolower the limit of results.
+Note: Due to some limitations of the platform used to deploy the project, it's better to lower the limit of results.
+Charts would look different if all data would be loaded.
+Likewise, some axis may need to be adjusted.

 [Dashboard] (https://hidden-journey-74967.herokuapp.com/)